-The intimacy, shared experiences, and memories that are often part of the relationship between a caregiver and person living with dementia may be threatened due to the memory loss, functional impairment, and psychiatric/behavioral disturbances that can accompany the progression of Alzheimer's.
-In a national poll, however, 45% of caregivers of people with dementia indicated that providing help to someone with cognitive impairment was very rewarding [35].
-Although caregivers report positive feelings about caregiving, such as family togetherness and the satisfaction of helping others, they also frequently report higher levels of stress.
+The intimacy shared experiences, and memories that are often part of the relationship between a caregiver and a person living with dementia may be threatened due to the memory loss, functional impairment, and psychiatric/behavioral disturbances that can accompany the progression of Alzheimer's.
+However, a national poll on healthy aging suggested that 45% of caregivers of people with dementia indicated that providing help to someone with cognitive impairment was very rewarding.
+(2017) Although caregivers report positive feelings about caregiving, such as family togetherness and the satisfaction of helping others, they also frequently report higher levels of stress.

-More dementia caregivers were classified as having a high level of burden than caregivers of people without dementia (46% versus 38%) based on the 2015 National Alliance for Caregiving/AARP survey's Burden of Care Index, which combined the number of hours of care and the number of ADL tasks performed by the caregiver into a single numerical score [36].
-Compared with caregivers of people without dementia, twice as many caregivers of those with dementia indicate substantial emotional, financial, and physical difficulties [37].
+More dementia caregivers were classified as having a high level of a burden than caregivers of people without dementia (46% versus 38%) based on the 2015 National Alliance for Caregiving/AARP survey's Burden of Care Index, which combined the number of hours of care and the number of ADL tasks performed by the caregiver into a single numerical score (National Alliance for Caregiving, 2017) Compared with caregivers of people without dementia, twice as many caregivers of those with dementia indicated substantial emotional, financial, and physical difficulties (ASPE, 2014).

 For some, the burden of caregiving can often lead to depression.
-Caring for people with dementia who have four or more behavioral and psychological symptoms (for example, aggression, self-harm and wandering) represents a "tipping point" for family caregivers, as they are more likely to report clinically meaningful depression and burden (that is, negative emotional reactions to providing care) [38].
+Caring for people with dementia who have four or more behavioral and psychological symptoms (for example, aggression, self-harm and wandering) represents a "tipping point" for family caregivers, as they are more likely to report clinically meaningful depression and burden (that is, negative emotional reactions to providing care) (Arthur et al., 2017).

 For some caregivers, the demands of caregiving may cause declines in their own physical health.
 As the disease progresses the level of assistance to perform routine tasks can take a physical toll on family caregivers.
-Evidence suggests that the stress of providing dementia care increases caregivers' susceptibility to disease and health complications [39].
+Evidence suggests that the stress of providing dementia care increases caregivers' susceptibility to disease and health complications (Fonareva, 2014).
 It is not uncommon for caregivers to neglect their own personal health while caring for their loved ones.
-A 2017 poll reported that 27% of dementia caregivers delayed or did not do things they should to maintain their own health [40].
+A 2017 poll reported that 27% of dementia caregivers delayed or did not do things they should to maintain their own health (National Poll on Healthy Aging, 2017).